 4. What’s the difference between “altruistic” and “kind”?

-While kind means being nice or gentle, altruistic goes deeper—it means doing good for others even at a cost to yourself, often from a strong moral or compassionate motivation.
+While kind means being nice, gentle, or considerate, altruistic goes deeper.
+It describes doing good for others even at a cost to yourself, usually driven by a strong moral or compassionate motive.

 5. Is “altruistic” always a positive word?

-Yes, it’s generally a very positive word.
-However, some people might use it critically in certain contexts—like if someone is so altruistic that they ignore their own needs.
+Yes, it’s generally a positive word.
+However, in some contexts it can be used critically.
+For example, someone might say a person is so altruistic that they consistently ignore their own limits and needs.

 6. What are some synonyms for “altruistic”?